“How many e-commerce companies are there? What’s the global e-commerce market size?”

 How many e-commerce companies are there in the US?

 Roughly about 1.3 million, like we said in the beginning.
 But only about half a million of them matter.
+If you take the US, our research shows that there are about 245,000 companies with web sales.

 How does US e-commerce revenue compare to the US retail revenue?